Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Remove-AzOracleDatabaseAutonomousDatabaseBackup.md

-### Example 1: Deletes a Backup for an Autonomous Database resource
+### Example 1: Delete a Backup for an Autonomous Database resource
 ```powershell
 Remove-AzOracleDatabaseAutonomousDatabaseBackup -Adbbackupid "testBackupId" -Autonomousdatabasename "OFakePowerShellTestAdbs" -ResourceGroupName "PowerShellTestRg"
 ```

-Deletes a Backup for an Autonomous Database resource.
+Delete a Backup for an Autonomous Database resource.
-For more information, execute `Get-Help Remove-AzOracleDatabaseAutonomousDatabaseBackup`
+For more information, execute `Get-Help Remove-AzOracleDatabaseAutonomousDatabaseBackup`.